Spirits and residual energy are active from the Revolutionary War.

 Many paranormal investigation groups have captured evidence and have had personal experiences in The Logan Inn.

 10 West Ferry Street

 New Hope, Pennsylvania 18938

-The Logan Inn can be found on West Ferry St., about a block from River Road, and just south of the East Bridge St. that crosses the river into New Jersey.
-Travel northeast on West Bridge St./York Road, bear to the right onto West Ferry St. The Logan Inn is on the left.
+The Logan Inn can be found on West Ferry St., about a block from River Road, and just south of the East Bridge Street that crosses the river into New Jersey.
+Travel northeast on West Bridge Street/York Road, bear to the right onto West Ferry St. The Logan Inn is on the left.